 He said letting my thoughts run, without trying to change them, was very healing.
 He said my mind was looking for “sticky bits” and would sometimes go over things multiple times.

-After a few weeks, drunk on the idea that this might actually “fix” me, I decided to dedicate the whole year to it.
+After a few weeks, I was drunk on the idea that this might actually “fix” me.
+I decided to dedicate the whole year to “doing nothing”.

 This seems strange now.
 In my defense, I was pretty messed up.

 NOTE: If you’re feeling in need of some “fixing,” stick around.
 You don’t have to do anything as extreme as I did; in fact, it’s better not to.

 The glamorous day-to-day practicalities